luckymouse11/Project-4/README.md

 ## Instructions for Use
 ### Login and Register
+For users of the site to register and login.
+This will give them authorisation to comment on sneakers.
+Future functionality will allow users to also add their own sneakers.
 ![register](./client/src/images/p4-register.png)
 ![login](./client/src/images/p4-login.png)

 ### Index page
+This page displays the many to many relationships interacting to show certain sneakers.
+Users can use the React multi select bar to click or type colours of sneakers that they want displayed.
 ![sneakerindex](./client/src/images/p4-sneakerindex.png)

 ### Sneaker page
+Page showing the up to date information of a sneaker, from the description to the original release year and last known price.
 ![sneakershow](./client/src/images/p4-sneakershow.png)

 ### Comment section
+For users to comment and review on sneakers, giving their opinions on trending sneakers.
 ![comment section](./client/src/images/p4-commentsection.png)